Back to Projects

 Independence County Broadband Expansion Committee

-The Honorable Kevin Jeffrey, Independence County Judge
+The Honorable Kevin Jeffery, Independence County Judge

-Hal Vandiver,
+Hal Vandiver, Retired

 John Bradley, White River Health